If you loved Stray Dogs : Kerberos Panzer Cops, try The Next Generation Patlabor : Tokyo War

 Ce qu'ils partagent

-Both films are directed by Mamoru Oshii, and they sit in Action / Science Fiction territory.
+Both films are directed by Mamoru Oshii, and they both carry the neon soaked mood tag, and they sit in Action / Science Fiction territory.
 If that's the register that drew you to Stray Dogs : Kerberos Panzer Cops, the second film will land in a comparable space — through a different lens.

 What The Next Generation Patlabor : Tokyo War is